Digital Control Bus

 DCB (Digital Control Bus, Digital Connection Bus or Digital Communication Bus in some sources) was a proprietary data interchange interface by Roland Corporation, developed in 1981 and introduced in 1982 in their Roland Juno-60 and Roland Jupiter-8 products.
-DCB functions were basically the same as MIDI, but unlike MIDI (which is capable of transmitting a wide array of information), DCB could provide note on/off, program change and VCF/VCA control only.
+DCB functions were similar to MIDI, but unlike MIDI (which is capable of transmitting a wide array of information), DCB could provide note on/off, program change and VCF/VCA control only.
 DCB-to-MIDI adapters were produced for a number of early Roland products.
-The DCB interface was made in 2 variants, the earlier one used 20-pin sockets and cables, later switching to the 14-pin Amphenol DDK connector vaguely resembling a parallel port.
+The DCB interface was made in 2 variants, the earlier one using 20-pin sockets and cables, later switching to the 14-pin Amphenol DDK connector vaguely resembling a parallel port.

-Supporting equipment
+Supported equipment

 DCB was quickly replaced by MIDI in the early 1980s which Roland helped co-develop with Sequential Circuits.
 The only DCB-equipped instruments produced were the Roland Jupiter-8 and JUNO-60; Roland produced at least two DCB sequencers, the JSQ-60 and the MSQ-700.
 The latter was capable of saving eight sequences, or a total of 3000 notes, and was capable of transmitting and receiving data via MIDI (though it could not convert signals between DCB and MIDI, nor could it use both protocols simultaneously).
-Roland later released the MD-8, a rather large black box capable of converting MIDI signals to DCB and vice versa.
-While this allows note on/off to be sent to a JUNO-60 by MIDI, the solution pales in comparison to the full MIDI implementation on the JUNO-60's successor, the Roland Juno-106.
-A few other companies offer similar conversion boxes to connect DCB instruments to regular MIDI systems for the support of vintage synthesizers in modern sound production environments; one of the more fully-featured devices being the Kenton PRO-DCB Mk3 which has some bi-directional control limited to a few parameters.
+Roland later released the MD-8, capable of converting MIDI signals to DCB and vice versa.
+While this allows note on/off to be sent to a JUNO-60 by MIDI, the solution is less capable than the full MIDI implementation on the JUNO-60's successor, the Roland Juno-106.
+A few other companies offer similar conversion boxes to connect DCB instruments to regular MIDI systems to support vintage synthesizers in modern sound production environments; one of the more fully-featured devices is the Kenton PRO-DCB Mk3, which has some bidirectional control limited to a few parameters.

 Implementation

-Following information comes from the Roland JUNO-60 Service Notes, First Edition, page 17–19.
+Following information comes from the Roland JUNO-60 Service Notes, First Edition, pages 17–19.

 Physical connection

-DCB uses a special 14-wire connection.
+DCB uses a 14-wire connection.
 The first 7 consist of 3 wires in each direction plus a shared ground.
-The signals are standard TTL 0-5V, except the Rx Busy output, which is an open collector pulldown.
+The signals are standard 5V TTL, except the Rx Busy output, which is an open collector pulldown.